The Affluent Homeless: A Sleeping Pod, A Hired Desk And A Handful Of Clothes

 They still live in an economy of stuff — it's just different stuff.
 It's experiences.

 How do businesses deal with this?
-For starters a lot more companies are getting into rentals.
+For starters, a lot more companies are getting into rentals.
 Even Ikea is starting to lease its furniture.

 The outdoor chain REI announced recently it's vastly expanding its rental program for things like camping gear.
 Eric Artz, acting CEO of the company, says this requires a different kind of outreach.

 "We're selling joy," he says.
 "We're selling inspiration when you get out on a trail or go for a bike ride.
-We're selling the adrenaline buzz at the end of a run and we're just trying to enable that in any way we possibly can."
+We're selling the adrenaline buzz at the end of a run, and we're just trying to enable that in any way we possibly can."

 Juliet Schor, a sociologist at Boston College who studies the rental and sharing economies, says not everyone is in it for the same reasons.
 Some are doing it just for enjoyment.
 Some are doing it to move toward transactions that are less corporate and more personal.
 Others are willing to spend more for convenience.